 b.
 Manner of and Location for Storage.

-We shall make every effort to retain tax preparation documents as described in clause , above, for at least 7 years; however, since we retain no original documents, these files are retained for convenience only and may be destroyed at any time.
+- We shall make every effort to retain tax preparation documents as described in clause 3.c.4, above, for at least 7 years; however, since we retain no original documents, these files are retained for convenience only and may be destroyed at any time.

-Original documents (other than those referred to in the paragraph above) are maintained for as long as we have regular contact with the client.
+- Original documents (other than those referred to in the paragraph above) are maintained for as long as we have regular contact with the client.
 Should a period of years go by without any client activity, we shall attempt communication with the client to see if the records are still required.
 After two years of inactivity, we may move the records to storage.
 After three years in storage, we shall make an effort to communicate with the client to return the records; however, if we are unable to communicate with the client, we reserve the right to destroy the records (other than documents with intrinsic value, e.g. original Wills and Trusts).
-Original Wills and Trusts for inactive clients that cannot be returned to the client are lodged with the appropriate court of probate jurisdiction, if such is available.
+Original Wills and Trusts for inactive clients that cannot be returned to the client are lodged with the appropriate court or governmental agency as may be available.

 Any client records slated for destruction are destroyed by shredding in-house or by contracting with a certified document destruction company.